 Finally, a high efficiency particulate air filtration (HEPA) filter fan can help remove dander, dust, molds, smoke, biological agents, and other contaminants, but cannot stop chemical gases.

 You can help care for injuries using supplies that are included in most basic first-aid kits.
 But life-threatening emergencies require care from medical professionals, so if someone has stopped breathing or is bleeding severely, call for help.

 You should have the following items in your first-aid kit:

-- Two pairs of Latex gloves or other sterile gloves if you are allergic to Latex
+- 2 pairs of Latex gloves or other sterile gloves if you are allergic to Latex

 - Sterile bandages in different sizes

 - 2-inch sterile gauze pads (4-6)

 - Triangular bandages (3)